Katherine Denker

 Service

-- Editorial Board Member- Journal of Communication Pedagogy, Women & Language, and Basic Communication Course Annual
+- Editorial Board Member- Communication Teacher, Communication Studies, Journal of Autoethnography, Journal of Communication Pedagogy, Women & Language, Women’s Studies in Communication and Basic Communication Course Annual

 Selected Publications